Benefit

 Step 1.
 Hold the head halter up by the nose loop with one hand so your dog notices it.
 With a treat in your hand, reach through the nose loop and let your dog take the treat.
 As soon as your dog eats the treat, put the head halter behind your back (out of sight).

 Step 2.
-Repeat this exercise until your dog anticipates the treat by sticking his nose through the nose loop voluntarily.
+Repeat this exercise until your dog anticipates the treat by sticking their nose through the nose loop voluntarily.

 Tips